 In our opinion, management's assessment that EchoStar Communications Corporation maintained effective internal control over financial reporting as of December 31, 2004, is fairly stated, in all material respects, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Also, in our opinion, EchoStar Communications Corporation maintained, in all material respects, effective internal control over financial reporting as of December 31, 2004, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commence 31, 2004, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Also, in our opinion, EchoStar Communications Corporation maintained, in all material respects, effective internal control over financial reporting as of December 31, 2004, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).

-Echostar Communications Corporation's assessment of the effectiveness of internal control over financial reporting excludes the businesses and related assets of Gemstar's Superstar/Netlink Group L.L.C.
+EchoStar Communications Corporation's assessment of the effectiveness of internal control over financial reporting excludes the businesses and related assets of Gemstar's Superstar/Netlink Group L.L.C.
 (SNG), UVTV distribution, and SpaceCom, which were acquired in a purchase business combination during 2004.
-Echostar Communications Corporation's consolidated total revenues for the year ended December 31, 2004 were approximately \$7.151 billion, of which the revenues of SNG, UVTV distribution and SpaceCom represented \$59.0 million, or less than 1%.
-Echostar Communications Corporation's consolidated total assets of SNG, UVTV distribution and SpaceCom represented \$12.9 million, or less than 1%.
+EchoStar Communications Corporation's consolidated total revenues for the year ended December 31, 2004 were approximately \$7.151 billion, of which the revenues of SNG, UVTV distribution and SpaceCom represented \$59.0 million, or less than 1%.
+EchoStar Communications Corporation's consolidated total assets as of December 31, 2004 were \$6.029 billion, of which the assets of SNG, UVTV distribution and SpaceCom represented \$12.9 million, or less than 1%.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of EchoStar Communications Corporation and subsidiaries as of December 31, 2004 and 2003, and the related consolidated statements of operations and comprehensive income (loss), stockholders' equity (deficit), and cash flows for each of the years in the three-year period ended December 31, 2004, and our report dated March 16, 2005 expressed an unqualified opinion on those consolidated financial statements.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of EchoStar Communications Corporation and subsidiaries as of December

+31, 2004 and 2003, and the related consolidated statements of operations and comprehensive income (loss), stockholders' equity (deficit), and cash flows for each of the years in the three-year period ended December 31, 2004, and our report dated March 16, 2005 expressed an unqualified opinion on those consolidated financial statements.